zaqbez39me/Timer-management-Web-App/README.md

 ## Prepare and load the env variables
 Here you should set parameters that you want to have in your project.
-The all the environmental variables should be stored in `/env` folder.
+All the the environmental variables should be stored in `/env` folder.

-Initially, in the `env` directory saved `<name>.env-example` examples with all possible variables for the `<name>.env` file.
+Initially, in the `env` directory there are `<name>.env-example` examples with all possible variables for the `<name>.env` file.

-There are also exist default values for all the environment variables, so you obliged to set them all.
+There are also exist default values for all the environment variables, so you are not obliged to set them all.

 ## Run scripts to generate secrets and load environmental variables